chen-darren/densenet-for-smartwatch-ppg/main/README.md

 - Keep at torch.float32 as the inital dtype as mixed precision is being used for actual running of the model.

 `save`
-- Boolean describing whether or not the model should save its results
+- Boolean describing whether or not the model should save its results.

 `data_format`
-- 'csv' or 'pt'...strongly suggest using 'pt' for fastest model
+- 'csv' or 'pt'...strongly suggest using 'pt' for fastest model.

 `n_epochs`
 - Int value for the number of epochs to run.